 Next on our tour are futures.
-With futures contracts, you lock in a price today for something you are now obligated to buy or sell some months in the future, unless you “close out” your position by selling what you originally bought, or vice versa.
+With futures contracts, you lock in a price today for something you are now obligated to buy or sell some months in the future, unless you “close out” your position by selling what you originally bought, or buying what you originally sold.

 Futures have been used for hundreds of years by farmers to secure a price for their crops long before the actual harvest.
 Buying or selling futures contracts is one of the easiest and sometimes the only way for investors to place a pure bet on the prices of about 50 commodities, such as crude oil, gold, coffee, livestock and soybeans.